-SAP Calculations are an energy efficiency calculation, required by the Building Regulations on all new build properties, and some converted properties and extensions
+SAP Calculations are an energy efficiency calculation, required by the Building Regulations on all new build dwellings, converted dwellings and some extensions.

 SAP stands for Standard Assessment Procedure.
 A SAP rating is given on a calculation – this is a figure between 1 and 100+.
-A figure of 1 would represent an extremely un-efficient home, 100 would be a dwelling with zero energy cost, and anything over 100 would mean you are able to export energy.
+A figure of 1 would represent an extremely un-efficient home, anything above 100 would mean the dwelling is a net exporter of regulated energy.

 Since 2008, in response to the Energy Performance of Buildings Directive (EPBD), all new homes in the United Kingdom under construction require a Predicted Energy Assessment (PEA) and an On Construction Energy Performance Certificate (OCEPC).

-RJ Acoustics work with experienced assessors and experts whose SAP calculations come with a pass guarantee based on their recommendations.
+RJ Acoustics have experienced in-house SAP assessors.
+Our SAP calculations come with a pass guarantee based on their recommendations.

 Contact us today for more information on how to get the required calculations and consultancy for your property, to attain Building Control approval and an EPC.